Vyborg: Winter and Continuation Wars

 During the Winter War between the Soviet Union and Finland in 1939–1940, over 70,000 people were evacuated from Vyborg to other parts of Finland.
 The Winter War was concluded by the Moscow Peace Treaty, which stipulated the transfer of Vyborg to Soviet control, and the whole Karelian Isthmus, and those places were emptied of their residents, to Soviet control.
-It was incorporated into the Karelo-Finnish Soviet Socialist Republic on March 31, 1940.
+It was incorporated into the Karelo-Finnish Soviet Socialist Republic on 31 March 1940.
 As the town was still held by the Finns, the remaining Finnish population, some 10,000 people, had to be evacuated in haste before the handover.
 Thus, practically the whole population of Finnish Vyborg was resettled elsewhere in Finland.
 The town became the administrative center of Vyborgsky District.

 The evacuees from Finnish Karelia came to be a vociferous political force, and their wish to return to their homes was an important motive when Finland sought support from Nazi Germany against the Soviet Union.
 As a result, Finland fought with Nazi Germany as a co-belligerent during the Second World War.

-On August 29, 1941, Vyborg was captured by Finnish troops.
+On 29 August 1941, Vyborg was captured by Finnish troops.
 At first, the Finnish Army did not allow civilians into the town.
 Of the 6,287 buildings, 3,807 had been destroyed.
-The first civilians started to arrive on late September, and by the end of the year, Vyborg had a population of about 9,700.
+The first civilians started to arrive in late September, and by the end of the year, Vyborg had a population of about 9,700.
 In December 1941, the Finnish government formally annexed the town, along with the other areas that had been lost in the Moscow Peace Treaty.
 However, the annexation was not recognized by any foreign state, even Finland's ally, Germany.
 By 1942, the population had risen to 16,000.
 About 70% of the evacuees from Finnish Karelia returned after the reconquest to rebuild their looted homes but were again evacuated after the Red Army's Vyborg–Petrozavodsk Offensive, timed to coincide with the Battle of Normandy.
 By the time of the Soviet offensive, the town had a population of nearly 28,000.
-The town was captured by the Red Army on June 20, 1944, but the Finnish forces, using war material provided by Germany, managed to halt the Soviet offensive at the Battle of Tali-Ihantala, the largest battle fought by any of the Nordic countries, in Viipuri Rural Municipality, which surrounded the town, during which the town was seriously damaged.
+The town was captured by the Red Army on 20 June 1944, but the Finnish forces, using war material provided by Germany, managed to halt the Soviet offensive at the Battle of Tali-Ihantala, the largest battle fought by any of the Nordic countries, in Viipuri Rural Municipality, which surrounded the town, during which the town was seriously damaged.

-In the subsequent Moscow Armistice on September 19, 1944, Finland returned to the borders set by the Moscow Peace Treaty and ceded more land than the treaty originally demanded.
+In the subsequent Moscow Armistice on 19 September 1944, Finland returned to the borders set by the Moscow Peace Treaty and ceded more land than the treaty originally demanded.
 In the Paris Peace Treaties (1947), Finland relinquished all claims to Vyborg.